astropy/astropy-APEs/APE24.rst

 Packaging guidelines
 --------------------

-The Astropy community has followed packaging guidelines published in the `OpenAstronomy packaging guide <https://packaging-guide.openastronomy.org/en/latest/>`_ for a few years.
+The Astropy community has followed packaging guidelines published in the `OpenAstronomy packaging guide`_ for a few years, and `Astropy package template <https://github.com/astropy/package-template>`_ before that.

 pyOpenSci is also developing a `community-driven packaging guide`_ that covers modern best practices and recommendations for scientific Python packaging.